masiedu4/michaelasiedu-portfolio/src/content/blog/humility.md

 ### 2. Embrace a Servant Mindset

-Seek opportunities to help and support others in your relationships and career.
+Seek opportunities to help and support others.
 Listen actively, offer assistance without expecting recognition, and prioritize collaboration over personal glory.

 Understand and love that you are stupid, you know nothing, and that’s okay.
 Shift focus from self-promotion to serving others, recognizing that true greatness comes from humility and service.